dmrl789/infolaw-web/README.md

 ## What you can do with it
 - Publish deep legal analyses, datasets, and reasoning templates that AI systems can ingest immediately.
 - Discover curated corpora filtered by jurisdiction, topic, or outcome, with clear licensing terms.
-- Pay in IPN to unlock articles, subscribe to premium feeds, or fund bounties for missing datasets.
+- License articles, subscribe to premium feeds, or fund bounties for missing datasets with transparent, utility-token-aligned pricing.
-- Anchor contributions on IPPAN for verifiable authorship, enabling courts or auditors to trust the chain of custody.
+- Anchor contributions for verifiable authorship, enabling courts or auditors to trust the chain of custody.

-## Why IPN / IPPAN
+## Why utility tokens
-- **Native settlement layer**: Every transaction—per-article, per-dataset, or subscription—is denominated in IPN, the utility token of IPPAN, ensuring instant settlement and low fees.
+- **Native settlement layer**: Every transaction—per-article, per-dataset, or subscription—is designed to flow through utility tokens so contributors are rewarded fairly with low fees.
-- **On-chain provenance**: Content hashes and timestamps can be anchored on IPPAN via HashTimer to prove authorship and publication time.
+- **On-chain provenance**: Content hashes and timestamps can be anchored via HashTimer to prove authorship and publication time.
-- **Micro-transaction friendly**: IPPAN’s throughput allows micro-payments for granular content access, unlocking new pricing models for legal knowledge.
+- **Micro-transaction friendly**: A tokenized approach allows micro-payments for granular content access, unlocking new pricing models for legal knowledge.

 ## Roadmap (Phase 0 → Phase 4)
 1. **Phase 0 – Concept & UX**: Define the mission, product vision, and initial landing page structure.
 2. **Phase 1 – MVP Content + Static Landing Page**: Publish foundational essays/datasets, ship a static site explaining the marketplace.
-3. **Phase 2 – IPN Payments + Content Anchoring**: Integrate IPN wallets, enable HashTimer anchoring for all submissions.
+3. **Phase 2 – Utility Token Rewards + Content Anchoring**: Integrate wallets, enable HashTimer anchoring for all submissions.
-4. **Phase 3 – API for AI Agents + Marketplace / Bounties**: Launch structured data APIs, enable bounty contracts, and automated payouts in IPN.
+4. **Phase 3 – API for AI Agents + Marketplace / Bounties**: Launch structured data APIs, enable bounty contracts, and automated payouts via utility tokens.
-5. **Phase 4 – Governance, Reputation, and Advanced AI Integration**: Introduce jurist councils, staking-based reputation, and deeper integration with AI assistants operating atop IPPAN.
+5. **Phase 4 – Governance, Reputation, and Advanced AI Integration**: Introduce jurist councils, staking-based reputation, and deeper integration with AI assistants operating on top of transparent utility token mechanics.

 ## Development